Document downloads - Block management

 Service charge residential management code

-The RICS Service Charge Residential Management Code 3rd edition was approved by the Secretary of State under section 87(7) of the Leasehold Reform, Housing and Urban Development Act 1993.
+The RICS Service Charge Residential Management Code 4th edition was approved by the Secretary of State under section 87(7) of the Leasehold Reform, Housing and Urban Development Act 1993.
+It applies only to residential leasehold properties in England, but practitioners operating in other parts of the UK are encouraged to follow the best practice guidelines contained in the code.

 Data protection checklist

 Estate agencies should audit (and revise where appropriate) their data processing activities on a regular basis.
-In particular the items in the following checklist should be reviewed.
+In particular the items in this checklist should be reviewed.

 -